thaqiulislamkafi/Nestora/README.md

 # 🏠 Nestora

 **Nestora** is a powerful and modern **MERN stack real estate application** that allows users to explore, list, and manage properties seamlessly.
-Designed with both **buyers** and **real estate agents** in mind, it features authentication, payment integration, admin management, and more.
+Designed for **buyers, agents, and admins**, it features authentication, payment integration, role-based dashboards, and more.

 🔗 **Live Site:** [Visit Nestora](https://thaqiulislamkafi-assignment-11.netlify.app/)